launchscout/curriculum/2-Networking/README.md

 # Hands on class work

+The first goal of the hands on class work is to pair up and use postman to hit some services and get responses back.

-The goal of the hands on class work is to pair up and build a node script to spit out a list of nearby devices on the network around you.
+The second goal of the hands on class work is to pair up and build a node script to spit out a list of nearby devices on the network around you.

+## Postman URLS

 ## User stories